 Standards of Audit Practice

 The OIA will meet or exceed the Institute’s International Standards for the Professional Practice of Internal Auditing.
+As appropriate given the engagement, the OIA may also follow Government Auditing Standards (published by the United States Government accountability Office) or the Information Systems Auditing Standards (ISACA, Information Systems Audit and Control Association).

 The OIA staff members have a responsibility to the interest of those they serve and should refrain from entering into any activity that may create a conflict of interest.
 They have an obligation of self-discipline above and beyond the requirements of laws and regulations.
 They should uphold and demonstrate qualities of integrity, honesty, loyalty, morality, dignity, and confidentiality consistent with the Institute of Internal Auditors Code of Ethics.